AbbasSarwar/Abbas-Portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like my Portfolio statup project kindly comment or Follow me on LinkedIn, Twitter & twitter.
+If you like my Portfolio statup project kindly comment or Follow me on LinkedIn, Twitter & twitter and always Your feedback will be really appreciated I have created issue if you want to share.
+Thanks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

 I would like to thank you All Microverse community.